RobertoKlann/app-techno-vuejs/README.md

 # Abra o projeto no VSCode

-# Incie a aplicação no LiveServer do VSCode
+# Inicie a aplicação no LiveServer do VSCode
 ```
 ---